 |Assembly||DIY (instructions provided)|

 |Upgrades||Rotary axis, extension kit, air assist set, enclosure, honeycomb panel|

 xTool D1 Pro Review Video

-In this video I do an in-depth test of the Xtool D1 Pro on several materials with different power, speed settings.
+In this video, I do an in-depth test of the Xtool D1 Pro on several materials with different power, and speed settings.

 Subscribe to Mellowpine Lasers on YouTube for Laser tutorials and expert information- "Subscribe to Mellowpine Lasers YouTube Channel".